Small Bowel Tumours

 Management

-Any symptomatic benign small bowel tumour should ideally be resected, either endoscopically or through surgical resection.
-Choice of intervention depends on patient factors, as well as size and location of the tumour.
-Neoadjuvant chemotherapy or chemoradiotherapy may be needed for some locally advanced disease, prior to any surgical intervention.
+Any symptomatic benign small bowel tumour should be resected if feasible, either endoscopically or surgically.
+Choice of intervention depends on patient factors, size and location of the tumour, and subtype of the tumour

 For local small bowel adenocarcinomas, surgical resection is the only definitive treatment.
-The type of resection used depends predominantly on the location of the tumour; segmental resection of the small bowel is often the mainstay of treatment, although duodenal tumours may require either pancreaticoduodenectomy (Whipples procedure) or segmental duodenal resection.
+The type of resection used depends predominantly on the location of the tumour; segmental resection of the small bowel is often the mainstay of treatment, although duodenal tumours may require either pancreaticoduodenectomy (Whipple’s procedure) or segmental duodenal resection.

 Metastatic Disease